Embed Env Vars in Files on a Nginx Docker Image with envsubst

 How to Configure Your Env Vars for Docker Image?

-1. Create a template for your ngnix configuration:
+1. Create a template for your Ngnix configuration:

 Rename your nginx.conf to nginx.conf.template and modify it to use environment variables: